-Water Resources (Appendix 16)
+Water Resource (Appendix 16)

 The applicant has undertaken an assessment of the impact of the proposal on water supplies and surface water runoff or drainage and the consequent impact on flood risk.
 The construction of the well pad would include the installation of an impermeable plastic membrane to be laid to prevent infiltration from the well pad through the underlying soils and water bodies.
 Ditches would be constructed around the perimeter of the well pad to collect storm water.
 The void space in the granular fill, ditches and the 50mm "air freeboard" would provide a storage volume to attenuate drainage flows from the site.
 During drilling and hydraulic fracturing operations a valve would prevent storm water from leaving the site.
 During these periods storm water would be removed by tanker to a licenced wastewater treatment works.
-At other times when the water quality in the ditch system meets the requirements of EA the site would drain freely to Carr Bridge Brook via an interceptor.
+At other times when the water quality in the ditch system meets the requirements of EA the site would drain freely to the local field drain immediately to the east of the site.